MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Prepare_Alert_Policies.md

 In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 One of Adatum’s business requirements is to set up an alert notification system so that targeted administrators are automatically notified through email when certain actions occur.
 As you proceed with your Microsoft 365 pilot project, you want to test out Microsoft 365’s alert notification system by creating and validating several types of alerts.

-There are two requirements to viewing alerts in Microsoft Defender XDR – turning on Audit Logging and assigning the proper Role Based Access Control (RBAC) permissions to the users who will view alerts.
+There are two requirements to implementing alerts in Microsoft Defender XDR – turning on Audit Logging and assigning the proper Role Based Access Control (RBAC) permissions to the users who will view alerts.

 - **Audit logging.** If you recall, towards the end of Lab 1 you turned on Audit Logging.
 You performed this task in Lab 1 because it can take an hour or two to propagate that setting through the system before you can successfully implement alerts.
 This propagation should have completed by now, and you should be ready to go.